theodoreyong9/AIWA/README.md

   `rankFromIdentityAndCadence()` (module-rank.js) added and tested (2
   new tests) — no Rust mirror yet, noted rather than silently skipped.
   129 JS / 90 Rust tests total.
+- Rebuilt the app UI a second time, correcting the structure per the user's precise spec (after clarifying two ambiguities directly rather than guessing): an empty **Desktop** is the default/home screen (icons of locally-**pinned** plugins only — a new, deliberately local-only concept, not replicated ledger state), with 5 bottom-nav overlay screens — **Domain** (plugin/theme catalog for the active domain, add-to-desktop, register new), **Profile** (identity status + activated-plugin settings grouped by current network), **Commit** (both identity-cost burn, moved here, AND real plugin code submission), **Contacts** (known domains via DAG merge, now searchable), **Parameters** (wallets — one real Ed25519 key serving both the Solana-burn role and the AIWA-submission-signing role, explicitly labeled as such rather than presented as two separate systems — claim, network, θ, link/reconcile, log).
+The Commit screen's "submit plugin code" is the real `module-submission.js` pipeline exercised from the UI for the first time: real hash computed from pasted code, real Ed25519 signature, real hash-mismatch rejection verified directly (a tampered-after-signing payload is rejected with the exact mismatched hashes stated, not a generic error) — the one acknowledged gap is that code is pasted rather than fetched from a real GitHub push, since no GitHub API integration exists yet.
+All DOM ids re-verified programmatically against the new `index.html`.
+  129 JS / 90 Rust tests unaffected (no core logic changed, only how it's surfaced).